amgarton47/CS62data-structures/TextGenerator_Assignment/project/README.md

 dialog box to allow the user to choose a file containing the input text.
 We have also provided the headers of two methods for that class.

-The first method, `enter(s1, s2, s3)`, will be used to build the table.
-The three String parameters are used to build the table that will be used later to generate random text.
+The first method, `enter(String first, String second, String third)`, will be used to build the table that will be used later to generate random text.
 The elements of the table are of the form

     [<Word1, Word2> -> <w1, n1>, <w2, n2>, ..., <wk, nk>]

-where this notation represents an association, where the key is the pair <Word1, Word2> and the value is the **frequency list** *<w1,n1>,<w2,n2>,...,<wk,nk>*
+where this notation represents an association, where the key is the word pair of type `StringPair` <Word1, Word2> and the value is the **frequency list** *<w1,n1>,<w2,n2>,...,<wk,nk>* (of type `FreqList`).

-Suppose the table you are building is named `table` and the input starts with “This is the time for”.
+Suppose the TextGenerator object you are building is named `table` and the input file starts with “This is the time for”.
 Then you will call `table.enter("This", "is", "the")`, which should update the entry for the word pair of
 “This” and “is” to record that “the” is a possible word to follow the pair.
 More carefully, if there is no entry for that word pair, then it will create one for that pair with an empty frequency list, and then add “the” occurring once to that frequency list.
 If the word pair is already there, update the frequency list to record the added occurrence of “the”.
 Having done this, continue with `table.enter("is","the","time")`, then `table.enter("the","time","for")`, and continuing in the same way if there is more text.

-We have included some text files (ending with suffix “txt”) in the assignment folder that you can use to test your program.
+We have included some text files (ending with suffix “txt”) in the `text` folder that you can use to test your program.
 We’ve tried to pick files with sufficient repetition of triples.

 After the input has been processed to build the table, you should generate new text.
 You may start with a fixed pair of words or choose two words randomly.
-The method `getNextWord(s1,s2)` uses the table generated from the input to return a randomly chosen word from the frequency list associated with the word pair of s1 and s2.
+The method `getNextWord(String first, String second)` uses the table generated from the input to return a randomly chosen word from the frequency list associated with the word pair of `first` and `second`.
 (Of course it should choose the word using the probabilities as discussed earlier.)

 Generate and print a string of at least 400 words so that we can see how your program works.
 When printing the text, please generate a new line after every 20 words so that you don’t just generate one very